EraldyHq/kubee/resources/charts/stable/cert-manager/README.md

 ### Change the default issuer

-By default, the certificate are issued with `letsencrypt-staging` and are [not valid](#why-my-certificates-are-not-valid).
+By default, the certificate are issued with `letsencrypt-staging` to not hit the letsencrypt rate limit in case of misconfiguration.

+The issued staging certificate are therefore [not valid](#why-my-certificates-are-not-valid).

-When you have controlled that you receive certificate
+Once you have controlled that you receive certificate
 * from Letsencrypt
 * and not the default Traefik certificate you should change the default issuer value to `letsencrypt-prod`